jdwije/LEWT/README.md

 ## Disclaimer

 LEWT is very much beta-ware.
-I only just started using it myself in my contracting operations, however it's making thing's easier for me so I thought I'd release it as is - if (when) you find any bugs I'd love to hear about them!
+I only just started using it myself in my contracting operations, however it's making thing's easier for me so I thought I'd release it as is - when you find those bugs I would love to hear about them!

 ## License